MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ThrottlingPolicyAssociation.md

 ## DESCRIPTION
 The Set-ThrottlingPolicyAssociation cmdlet defines quota limits for specific objects.
 For example, if you notice that a user or other object is using excessive bandwidth, you can associate that object with a throttling policy that's more restrictive.

-In data center deployments, the object referred to by the Identity and ThrottlingPolicy parameters must be in the same tenant.
+In data center deployments, the Identity parameter-referred object and the ThrottlingPolicy parameter-referred must be in the same tenant.

 For more information about how to control the resources consumed by individual users, see [User workload management in Exchange Server](https://learn.microsoft.com/Exchange/server-health/workload-management).

-You need to be assigned permissions before you can run this cmdlet.
+You need to be assigned permissions before you can run the Set-ThrottlingPolicyAssociation cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

 ## EXAMPLES